Sustainable bubble tea straws launched at #MadeBySFU

-The Boba Co. and four other SFU-related ventures took home prizes from the university’s annual product competition.
+The Boba Co. and four other SFU-related ventures took home prizes from the university’s annual product competition, #MadeBySFU.

-SFU Beedie School of Business student William Jiang and colleague Eden Ding co-founded The Boba Co., a company dedicated to creating innovative products & practical solutions for everyday business owners.
-They entered their first product The Boba Straw into #MadeBySFU, a duo-material reusable straw with a sleek stainless-steel body and an integrated silicone tip to achieve the same comfort & experience that you would get with plastic straws when drinking bubble tea.
+SFU Beedie School of Business student William Jiang and colleague Eden Ding co-founded The Boba Co., dedicated to creating innovative products and practical solutions for everyday business owners.
+They entered their first product, the Boba Straw, into #MadeBySFU.
+It's a duo-material, reusable straw with a sleek stainless-steel body and an integrated silicone tip to achieve the same comfort and experience you would get when drinking bubble tea with plastic straws.

-The idea for Boba was conceived in light of the recent vote to ban plastic straws and foam take-out containers and cups across Vancouver, which is in effect starting June 2019.
-Jiang and Ding identified an opportunity for an alternative to paper straws, which become soggy and then unable to suck up bubble tea’s tapioca pearls.
+The idea for Boba was conceived in light of the recent vote to ban plastic straws and foam take-out containers and cups across Vancouver, which takes in June 2019.
+Jiang and Ding identified an opportunity for an alternative to paper straws, which become soggy and are then unable to suck up bubble tea’s tapioca pearls.

-After introducing their product through #MadeBySFU, The Boba Co. launched a Kickstarter campaign to support production of their first order and in just 24 hours they raised 30 per cent of their goal.
+After introducing their product through #MadeBySFU, The Boba Co. launched a Kickstarter campaign to support production of their first order.
+In just 24 hours they raised 30 per cent of their goal.

 #MadeBySFU is a collaboration between the SFU Spirit Shop and SFU’s Coast Capital Savings Venture Connection celebrating product entrepreneurs at Simon Fraser University.
-The competition invites applications from the SFU community, including students, alumni, faculty, and staff, provides support to budding entrepreneurs through drop-in mentoring and a merchandising workshop, and showcases finalists in a product fair at SFU-Surrey.
+The competition invites applications from the SFU community, including students, alumni, faculty and staff, and provides support to budding entrepreneurs through drop-in mentoring and a merchandising workshop.
+Finalists are showcased in a product fair at SFU Surrey.

 FAST FACTS :

-· In addition to The Boba Co., the other four vendors receiving $750 SFU Spirit Shop purchase orders are:
+· In addition to The Boba Co., the other four vendors to receive $750 SFU Spirit Shop purchase orders were:

-o Mountainview Essentials – Co-founded by a daughter-in-law (SFU Communications alumna) /mother-in-law duo with a shared passion for natural living, Mountainview Essentials offers small batch essential oil candles held in original hand-thrown pottery containers, as well as apothecary items.
+o Mountainview Essentials – Co-founded by a daughter-in-law (SFU communication alumna) /mother-in-law duo with a shared passion for natural living, Mountainview Essentials offers small-batch essential oil candles held in original hand-thrown pottery containers, as well as apothecary items.

 o Refresh SFU - Refresh is a social enterprise within the student club Enactus SFU that collects bruised and aging produce for a product line that includes jams, sherbet and dried fruit snacks.
-The goal of the program is to provide an alternate future for imperfect produce, in order to prevent food wastage within their community.
+The program's goal is to provide an alternate future for imperfect produce in order to prevent food wastage within their community.

-o Iocō - Co-founded by an SFU Communications alumna, Iocō is a creative practice considering materiality across individual geometries, textures and forms and contextualizing the possibilities they offer in various objects and architectural expressions.
+o Iocō - Co-founded by an SFU communications alumnus, Iocō is a creative practice considering materiality across individual geometries, textures and forms and contextualizing the possibilities they offer in various objects and architectural expressions.
 Their product line consists of mobiles and keychains.

-o M. Woods Studio - Founded by an SFU Faculty of Communication, Art, & Technology undergraduate student, M. Woods specializes in bringing authentic earthly designs to people with matched souls through a number of hand-crafted jewelry pieces.
+o M. Woods Studio - Founded by an undergraduate in teh SFU Faculty of Communication, Art and Technology, M. Woods specializes in bringing authentic earthly designs to people with matched souls through a number of hand-crafted jewelry pieces.

 · Other showcase vendors included past #MadeBySFU winners Boues Bees and Frontrvnners.